 The information in the tabs below explains the process of completing a safeguarding adult review (SAR) from submitting a referral through to the methods which might be used to complete the review.

-The coroner, MPs and Elected Members of Salford City Council may have a case brought to their attention where they feel a SAR referral is appropriate referrals can be made by family members, carers and members of the public
+- The Coroner, MP’s and Elected Members of Salford City Council may have a case brought to their attention where they feel a SAR referral is appropriate or when a Regulation 28 has been issued.

 Escalation through internal management structure

 Where a professional or volunteer working for an agency has identified a possible SAR referral, the case should first be considered internally within the organisation at the appropriate level.
 Each agency/organisation needs to decide how any SAR referral will be verified internally before the referral is made to the Safeguarding Adults Board.
 This process should be clearly communicated to staff and noted in any single agency safeguarding adults policy.

 If the incident triggers a mandatory investigation or review within the organisation concerned (e.g. NHS serious incident investigation or Coroner’s Reg 28 notice) this should take place as a matter of priority, but a referral for a SAR (if appropriate) should not be delayed and should be made at the same time.
 Internal governance processes and multi-agency reviews are not mutually exclusive.

 - SAR referral is screened within 1 working day